Best Trellises Poems

 Grains and legumes, hay and vegetables,

-Fruits and plants, gourds and melons;
+Fruits and plants, and gourd family genuses;

 Filling silos, barns, pantries, and cellars.

-Grapes abound, on vines climbing trellises;
+Grapes abound, on vines climbing trellises,

-And plump, red tomatoes dangle from stakes
+And plump, red tomatoes dangle from stakes,

-While apples’ grapple, to keep from falling,
+While apples grapple to keep from falling,

 Categories: